 1. A Parent Reading Aloud to the Child

-Reading aloud to your child reinforces that this is something grown ups do and they want to grow up.
-Reading aloud is a way to broaden their horizons, as well as, a way to teach them about cultures, history, time periods, and people.
+Reading aloud to your child reinforces that this is something grown-ups do.
+Children want to grow up!
+Reading aloud is a way to broaden their horizons, as well as a way to teach them about cultures, history, time periods, and people.
 When they become independent readers, keep reading aloud and let them follow in their own copy.
 Often times when children get to a word they do not know, they often skip the word or guess.
 When you read aloud to them as they follow with their eyes it helps build their visual and oral vocabulary, as they see and hear the word at the same time.
 Reading aloud also builds their listening skill.
 Just stop before you reach the end of their attention span.

 2. The Child Reading Aloud

 Reading aloud is a different skill than reading silently.
 At first, children lack fluency snd may stumble or read haltingly.
 This is normal!
 This is OK.
 Reassure them.
 Perhaps children could start reading aloud with their favorite illustrated bedtime story, poem, or scripture verse!
 Keep the read aloud sessions short.
 Let children read the passage, over again until smooth.
 Discuss the meaning of the text read.
 Suzanna Wesley did this with each of her children.
 They read Bible verses over again until they could read them smoothly.

 With practice children will gain confidence and read with smoothness.
 Many parents struggle with reading aloud too.
 As children and parents get comfortable reading aloud, they can start adding inflection, tone of voice, and add interest to their reading.
 Soon, reading aloud can become a treasured family tradition.
 What's more is that as children gain read-aloud fluency, they will be more comfortable reading aloud in front of others.

 3. The Child Reading Silently to Self

 Reading silently to self is also another skill.
 A lot of reading good quality living books, builds up their experience with words, their knowledge base, and speed at reading.